 Annual incentive goals at threshold, target and extraordinary (maximum) are approved by the Compensation Committee in February of each year.
-The 2015 annual corporate and business unit targets reflected the Company's Board-approved Operating Plan.
+The 2020 annual corporate and business unit targets reflected the Company's Board-approved Operating Plan.
 When establishing the Operating Plan, management and the Board of Directors consider the historical performance of the Company, external elements such as economic conditions and competitive factors and Company capabilities.
-In 2015, the Compensation Committee set threshold performance at 90 percent of plan target and extraordinary performance at 120 percent of target for EBITDA results.
+In 2020, the Compensation Committee set threshold performance at 90% of target and extraordinary performance at 120% of target for EBITDA results.
 The threshold and extraordinary goals were determined on the basis of the level of difficulty in achieving the target objective as well as establishing a reasonable range of performance variability around the Operating Plan target.

-For determination of CIP award levels for 2015, the Company's operating performance, excluding any financial impact related to the Alaska trade acquisition as in accordance with the terms of the CIP, was compared to the performance goals approved by the Compensation Committee in February 2015.
+For determination of CIP award levels for 2020, the Company's operating performance was compared to the performance goals approved by the Compensation Committee in February 2020.
 Corporate goals and the actual result were as follows:

-Company Performance Results Related to the 2015 CIP
+Company Performance Results Related to the 2020 CIP

-Corporate Goal Threshold Target Extraordinary Actual EBITDA (000s) \$ 190,764 \$ 211,960 \$ 254,352 \$ 285,943
+Corporate Goal Threshold Target Ext traordinary Actual EBITDA (000s) \$ 264,604 \$294,005 \$ 352,806 \$423,709

 Individual Performance.
-In addition to the corporate performance goal, 30 percent of each NEO's 2015 award was based on achieving individual goals, which reflect the NEO's position in the Company and the activities of the NEO's business function.
-Individual goals are reviewed by the Compensation Committee each year.
+In addition to the corporate performance goal, 30% of each NEO's 2020 award under the CIP was based on achieving individual goals, which reflect the NEO's position in the Company and the activities of the NEO's business function.
+Individual goals contain performance metrics and are reviewed by the Compensation Committee each year.
 Performance against individual goals is assessed at threshold, target and extraordinary levels; achievement of some but not all individual goals can result in a partial payout.
 The primary individual NEO goals are listed below.